zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-7.md

 This is English as a Second Language Podcast episod e 667.
 I’m your host, Dr. Jeff McQuillan, coming to you from the Center for E ducational Development in beautiful Los Angeles, California, where the sun is  shining and there are no clouds in the sky.

-Go to our website at eslpod.com and download a Lear ning Guide for this episode to help you improve your English – and to have a li ttle more sunshine in your life!
+Go to our website at eslpod.com and download a Learning Guide for this episode to help you improve your English – and to have a li ttle more sunshine in your life!

 This episode is a dialogue between Randal and Marjo rie.
 It’s about trying to remember something, phrases related to when you for get something, something that happens to…um…well…let’s get started.